What is the Main Flow?

 A Main Flow contains an ordered sequence of steps, each step can branch to other steps or sub-flows based on conditions.Starting the Conversation

-The first step of the Main Flow handles the opening message: Outbound Calls:- The assistant may wait briefly for the caller to speak
+The opening line comes from the first step of the Main Flow that actually speaks: Outbound Calls:- The assistant may wait briefly for the caller to speak

 - Example: “Hi, this is Sarah from Voxworks.”